Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Introduction

-Different VLA models have been recently proposed, including GR00T-N1~\cite{nvidia2025gr00tn1openfoundation}, \pimodel~\cite{black2024pi0visionlanguageactionflowmodel}, OpenVLA~\cite{kim2024openvla}, and SpatialVLA~\cite{qu2025spatialvla}.
-However, the assessment of these models lacks standardization, as each VLA model developer typically proposes their own evaluation benchmarks due to the absence of a universally accepted benchmark.
+Different VLA models for robotic control have been recently proposed, including GR00T-N1~\cite{nvidia2025gr00tn1openfoundation}, \pimodel~\cite{black2024pi0visionlanguageactionflowmodel}, OpenVLA~\cite{kim2024openvla}, and SpatialVLA~\cite{qu2025spatialvla}.
+However, the assessment of these systems lacks standardization, as each developer typically proposes their own evaluation benchmarks due to the absence of a universally accepted benchmark.
 These benchmarks often involve multiple scenarios, each comprising a predefined set of objects and various instructions (e.g., \textit{``grasp a coke can''}).
-Given the non-systematic nature of these evaluations, recently, Wang et al.~\cite{wang2025vlatest} proposed VLATest, a benchmarking framework that evaluates state-of-the-art VLA models with fuzzing.
-Similar to studies proposing new VLA models, VLATest~\cite{wang2025vlatest} determines task success using symbolic oracles.
-These oracles assess whether the VLA models achieve their goals by checking the final states of the target objects (e.g., their final position).
+Given the non-systematic nature of these evaluations, recently, Wang et al.~\cite{wang2025vlatest} proposed VLATest, a fuzzing-based benchmarking framework for VLA-enabled robots.
+Similar to studies proposing new VLA models, VLATest~\cite{wang2025vlatest} determines task success using symbolic oracles that assess only task completion by checking final states of the environment (e.g., whether an object reaches a target position).

-While this first step towards assessing VLA models is valuable, it lacks quantitative measures of task execution quality.
-For instance, in the earlier example of grasping the coke can, a high-quality task execution would involve the robotic arm approaching the object directly without colliding with other objects in the environment.
-Furthermore, the coke can should be successfully grasped on the first attempt.
-However, a closer analysis of the successful test cases from VLATest~\cite{wang2025vlatest} shows that many of those executions were of low-quality.
-For instance, many VLA models dropped the target object during grasping, caused collisions with other objects, or followed non-optimal trajectories.
-Moreover, it was often unclear whether the task was completed successfully due to model competence or merely by chance.